wilsonify/wilsonify.github.io/content/recipes/SAVORY TEMPEH AND CARROT SANDWICHES174.md

 one layer and cook them until the tempeh starts to brown, 2 to 3 minutes on each side.
 The

-carrots can cook a little faster so keep an eye on that shit.
+carrots can cook a little faster so keep an eye on that   .
 When it starts to look a little dry in

 there, or the tempeh feels like it might be sticking, just add a couple spoonfuls of the marinade.